Last Updated on

 The harsh reason why you’re not making the money you want online yet, is quite simple.
 The reason is that you have not built yourself up enough to be a qualified authority and a known expert in your niche.
 Yet.

 This post contains some affiliate links.
 Please read my disclosure for more details.
-If you decide to purchase anything you will incur no additional costs.
+If you decide to purchase anything you will incur no additional costs and we thank you!

 You will not make an impact on your readers and cause them to immediately convert and go to you time and time again as the expert of choice unless you prove yourself in your realm of expertise.